1. Introduction

 b).
 Adopting algorithmic standards that set minimum levels of performance for an algorithm.
 Such standards can include the stipulation that the error rate be lower than a specified level.
 They can also be related to algorithmic transparency, the disclosure of possible risks, etc. An example of a standard is the U.K. government’s Algorithmic Transparency Standard, which covers government agencies, and prescribes, inter alia, how data about external suppliers needs to be collected and coded.
 Workplace safety norms should also take algorithmic standards into account, especially when errors affect safety.
 For example, a facial recognition software that is used to allow workers entry into and exit from a sensitive laboratory must specify a maximum error rate.

 c).
 Mandating human involvement in decision-making.
 This can ensure that some needs do not fall through the cracks due to technical errors, and that sensitive decisions are taken with a human understanding.
-The European Union’s General Data Protection Regulation (GDPR) requires humans to be in the loop of decision-making in some cases.
+The European Union’s General Data Protection Regulation (GDPR) requires humans to be in the loop of decision-making in some cases. - Increased data sharing: A general response to datafication has been to insist on privacy measures, including data minimization measures.
+Data minimization is a principle according to which only that data is collected as is necessary to fulfill a specific purpose.
+It can limit privacy harms at the point of collection.

 However, the mere minimization of data collection cannot solve problems that are not related to individual privacy.
 Data can also be incredibly useful to workers and society in general, as explained above.
 Currently, however, this data is captured in private enclosures, preventing the realization of its full value.
 Such enclosures also perpetuate economic inequality between large technology companies and others.
 Education International, a global teachers’ union, has pointed out that educational technology offerings turn schools into conduits for making large companies wealthier on the backs of students’ data.
 This is because valuable student learning data is not shared with students, parents, or even schools, but is instead retained only by the educational technology firm which uses it to improve its product offerings.